Brunette Bombshell Nicole Thorne Flaunts Incredible Figure In Tiger-Print Bikini

-Nicole Thorne took to Instagram to put her curves on display in a revealing bikini Wednesday.
+Nicole Thorne took to Instagram to put her curves on display in a revealing bikini on Wednesday.

-The beauty’s update consisted of two photos that showed her on Tallebudgera Beach in Australia.
+The beauty’s update included two photos that showed her on Tallebudgera Beach in Australia.
 Large black rocks and a grassy slope filled up most of the landscape behind her, but part of the ocean could be seen in the distance.
 The sky appeared to be cloudy, but Nicole looked dazzling in a strappy, tiger-print bikini that put her curves on display.

-The top to Nicole’s swimsuit featured a low cut that put plenty of her cleavage on display.
+The top of Nicole’s swimsuit featured a low cut that put plenty of her cleavage on display.
 It featured a sexy cutout section in the middle, as well as straps that wrapped around her waist, calling attention to her taut abs and hourglass shape.
 The bottoms also featured thin straps on the sides, and they had high-cut legs that showed off the model’s toned thighs.

 The photos showed Nicole from the front, capturing most of her body from the knees up.
-The first snap showed her as she glanced off to the side as the wind caught her hair.
-She held her hand up to her face and had a somewhat serious look on her face.
+The first snap showed her glancing off to the side as the wind caught her hair.
+She held her hand up to her face and flashed a somewhat serious look.
 In the second photo, the brunette bombshell gave the camera a sultry look as she struck a pose.

 The beauty wore a full face of makeup that included dark brows, thick lashes, blush on her cheeks and a matte pink color on her lips.
 Her hair was parted down the middle and fell in loose waves down her back.
-Nicole also donned a black color on her nails.
+Nicole also wore a black color on her nails.

 In the caption, Nicole said that her bikini came from online fashion brand Fashion Nova.
 Her 1.1 million followers loved how she looked in the ensemble, and told her so.